 PET scans are sometimes performed prior to treatment to help the healthcare team determine the appropriate methods of treatment.
 In pancreatic cancer, PET scans are used to

-- differentiate a benign (non-cancerours) or chronic pancreatic mass from a malignant (cancerous) tumor.
+- differentiate between benign (non-cancerours) and malignant (cancerous) pancreatic tumors.

 - determine whether a tumor is resectable (eligible for surgical removal).